Knowing how to choose a Medicare Part D plan is essential for managing prescription drug costs in retirement and ensuring you have the right coverage.

 Pharmacy Network

-Financial Assistance for Part D Plans
+Financial Assistance for Medicare Part D

-Extra Help
+Extra Help (Low-Income Subsidy Program)

 If you have a limited income, you may qualify for Extra Help, a federal program that assists with Medicare Part D costs.